sorakthunly/angular2-express-node-mysql-seed-project/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.

-## Further help

-To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).